-Collateral is required for demand deposits, time deposits and certificates of deposit at 100 percent of all deposits not covered by Federal deposit insurance.
+Collateral is required for demand deposit accounts, time deposit accounts and certificates of deposit at 100 percent of all deposits not covered by Federal deposit insurance.
 The District has entered into custodial agreements with the various banks which hold their deposits.
 These agreements authorize the obligations that may be pledged as collateral.
 Obligations that may be pledged as collateral are outlined in Chapter 623 of the laws of the State of New York.
-Cash and cash equivalents reported by the District at June 30, 2017 are as follows:
+Cash and cash equivalents reported by the District at June 30, 2018, are as follows: